ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Create_smooth_joins.md

 ## To create smooth joins...

-1Click the Options icon or select Setup > Options and click the General tab.
+1. Click the Options icon or select Setup > Options and click the General tab.

 ![input00104.png](assets/input00104.png)

-2Select a continuous input method:
+2. Select a continuous input method:

 - Normal: Use this for non-continuous input.
 - Continuous replace: Use this to continue digitizing the same object after each Enter keypress.
 Any [properties](../../glossary/glossary) you change during digitizing will affect the entire object, not just the section you are working on.